Hobbes74/XCOM-Terrain-Pack/README.md

 # Terrain-Pack
-Mod for OpenXCom that contains new terrains and an upgraded globe.
+Terrain Mod for the original XCom UFO Defense game that contains 70+ new terrains and an expanded globe.
+Requires OpenXCom or UFO2000 to be played.

 Any questions can be asked in the OpenXCom forums, Github page or emailed directly to Hobbes at aadlg@rocketmail.com